Is the Marriott Bonvoy Boundless worth it? You bet!

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 The key to making the most of the best travel credit cards is always weighing the benefits of the card versus the annual fee.
 Most credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.

-So is the Marriott Bonvoy Boundless worth it?
+So is the Marriott Bonvoy Boundless annual fee worth it?